How to cook dried beans in the instant pot, slow cooker or on the stove

 - Quarter up an onion and throw it in along with a whole garlic bulb and a bay leaf.

-- Put them in an airtight container with their cooking liquid in the fridge
+Fridge - Let beans cool in their cooking water.
+Put them in an airtight container with their cooking liquid in the fridge for up to five days.

-- Place them in freezer friendly jars and freeze them with their liquid.
 Thaw them out by running them under warm water or setting them in the fridge the night before you want to use them.
 You don’t have to thaw them all the way, just enough to get them out of the jar.
 You can pour them right into your soups or dishes as you’re cooking them.

-- Drain the liquid and freeze them in jars if you’re going to use them soon as draining them leaves them more susceptible to freezer burn.
+Drain the liquid and freeze them in jars if you’re going to use them soon as draining them leaves them more susceptible to freezer burn.
 Freezing them without their liquid allows them to thaw quicker.

-- Cooked beans last about five days in the fridge and about 3-5 months in the freezer.
+Cooked beans last about five days in the fridge and about 3-5 months in the freezer.

-- Because they’re old
+Because they’re old

 Bean recipe ideas